 And that’s where we begin with this story.
 Social Media Monster is a true story about an internet troll who stars in the film report and has continued his rampage of cyberbullying, stalking, and predatory behavior for more than 11 years.
 If you’ve been on the internet yourself, likely, you’ve encountered one as well.
 I know I have.

-Some of his rap sheets include being abusive and harassing to police, the courts, the local newspaper, the local council, and the IHOP staff where the incident first occurred.
+Some of his rap sheets archived by the filmmakers include being abusive and harassing to police, the courts, the local newspaper, the local council, and the IHOP staff where the incident first occurred.
+He is also known to harass anyone reviewing the documentary.
+I should know, he’s been messaging Mother of Movies since our review went live and I’ve had to block several accounts all claiming to be him.

 What Happened?

-Matthew started a website after an interaction at a local convenience store to write articles aimed to respond to what he decided was so offensive to his sensibilities that he needed to punish anyone who came his way.
-The incident occurred when Matthew approached staff as an altercation was reportedly happening outside.
-He reported that a woman was being assaulted.
-The man approached several customers inside hoping that they would assist, but when they wanted to wait for police interception, the man became belligerent.
+The documentary tells how Matthew started a website after an interaction at a local convenience store to write articles aimed to respond to what he decided was so offensive to his sensibilities that he needed to punish anyone who came his way.
+The incident occurred on camera after Matthew approached staff as an altercation was reportedly happening outside.
+He told anyone who would listen, that a woman was being assaulted.
+Matthew then approached several customers inside hoping that they would assist, but when customers and staff wanted to wait for police interception, the man became belligerent.

-Even when the alleged altercation was supposedly over, the man took issue with the group about their inability to go outside with him to assist and began filming them.
+Matthew cited in footage that he took issue with the group about their inability to go outside with him to assist this woman and began filming them.
 He became increasingly aggressive about the implied transgression.
 When an offensive LGBTQIA+ slur is hurled towards the man, Matthew then claims he is being targeted because of this reason.

-Not the wisest idea when in an altercation with a person having mental health issues however Matthew has had plenty of experience claiming to be the victim of insensitive verbal abuse.
+It could be said that hurling offensive language is not the wisest idea when in an altercation with a person having mental health issues, but most people can relate to saying the wrong thing at the wrong time when heightened.
+But what they didn’t know at the time was that Matthew has had plenty of experience claiming to be the victim of insensitive verbal abuse.

-From here an avalanche of manic revenge commences stemming from Matthew and his ordeal.
-After being told by police his issue wouldn’t be addressed, he called a local nuclear facility and told them he would blow it up.
+From here an avalanche of manic revenge on film gathered as evidence and more commences stemming from Matthew and his perceived slight.
+Some of the group even wondered if there was ever even a woman outside in the first place.
+The documentary explains that after Matthew was told by police his issue wouldn’t be addressed, he called a local nuclear facility and told them he would blow it up.
 But that is just the start.

 The film’s opening quarter commands attention with a visual style tailor-made for leading streaming platforms.
 With its sweeping aerial drone shots and slick introductory sequences, the film employs contemporary graphic overlays and engaging floating heads to great effect.
 These techniques are signature elements of the genre’s most compelling expository narratives, and this film uses them with unmistakable panache.